To be eligible for the award a candidate must:

 Please note the UK Home Office does not accept TOEFL as proof of English Language ability and an IELTS English language proficiency certificate will need to be provided in order to apply for a visa.

-All the application documents should be submitted between 17 February and 16 March 2020 by email to: University of Oxford Japan Office at email@example.com under the heading "Oxford Uehiro-St Cross Visiting Programme".
+Once the application period opens the application documents should be submitted by email to: University of Oxford Japan Office at firstname.lastname@example.org under the heading "Oxford Uehiro-St Cross Visiting Programme".

 Academic references should however be enclosed in a sealed envelope referencing "Visiting Programme Reference for NAME OF APPLICANT" and sent directly from the referees to: University of Oxford Japan Office, Sanbancho UF Building 1F, 6-3 Sanbancho, Chiyoda-ku, Tokyo 102-0075